luizbgomide/sovereign/index.md

 - Use HD for npcs
 - Use HP Progression for Delvers
 - hyperlink all of the skills.
+- Get an actual table of contents going.
+Thanks Lina!

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.